genghiskhan99/GlobalTech/README.md

 ## Notes
 - All data has been anonymized to protect individual privacy
 - Salary figures are in USD for consistent comparison
-- The analysis is based on data collected from [mention the time period, e.g., "January to December 2023"]

 ## Future Work
 - Incorporate more countries into the analysis